African Americans in South Carolina: Literacy Tests and Poll Taxes

 South Carolina required voters to complete a voter application in order to vote.
 One of the stipulations of the application was that voters must be able to "(a) both read and write a section of the Constitution of South Carolina; or (b)...have paid all taxes due last year on property in this State assessed at $300.00 or more."
 Many former slaves could not read or afford the $300 property tax requirement and were consequentially denied their vote.
 The test was highly arbitrary; the examiner, almost always a white male, could deny anyone the ability to vote based on his judgment alone.
 For example, if a man read the entire South Carolina constitution, but mispronounced one word, the examiner could still refuse the voter access to the polling facility.
 The state of South Carolina asserted that poll taxes were not voting qualifications but instead a method of funding public schools, though historians and scholars today dispute this claim.
 In 1923, South Carolina's poll tax was $1.00, or approximately $15 in 2020 dollars.
 After the Civil War, many African Americans worked farming jobs as sharecroppers.
-In the 1920s, the average weekly wage of a sharecropper was between $5 to $6.
+In the 1920s, the average weekly wage of a sharecropper was between $5 and $6.
 The $1.00 poll tax would have accounted for approximately one day's wage, or 20% of one week's wage.